Chart Color Schemes

 The educational profile of Cumberland Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Cumberland Park's educational attainment notably exceeds broader standards.
-Among residents aged 15+, 40.1% possess university qualifications, surpassing South Australia's (SA) average of 25.7% and the SA4 region's 28.1%.
-Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications (8.8%) and graduate diplomas (4.8%).
-Vocational credentials are also prominent, with 27.3% of residents aged 15+ holding such qualifications – advanced diplomas at 11.1% and certificates at 16.2%.
+Cumberland Park's educational attainment notably exceeds broader standards, with 40.1% of its residents aged 15 and above possessing university qualifications compared to South Australia's (SA) average of 25.7% and the SA4 region's average of 28.1%.
+This significant educational edge places the area favourably for knowledge-based prospects.
+Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications at 8.8% and graduate diplomas at 4.8%.
+Vocational skills are prominently featured, with 27.3% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.1% and certificates at 16.2%.

-Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
-This includes 9.8% in primary education, 7.8% in tertiary education, and 7.6% pursuing secondary education.
+Educational engagement is notably high, with 29.5% of residents currently enrolled in formal education, including 9.8% in primary education, 7.8% in tertiary education, and 7.6% pursuing secondary education.

 Frequently Asked Questions - Education